JiatongWangAlex/Maximinus_Thrax_Database_Explorer_Streamlit_v2/README.md

 ### Inscription ID
 * Browsing the map and want to learn more about a specific inscription without scrolling to it in the search results?
 Type its ID here and click **Generate Report!**
-* > ⚠️ **NOTE:** This will clear your original search results.
+* > **NOTE:** This will clear your original search results.
 Consider opening a new window for this if you are using complex filters.

 ### Lookup Person ID by Name
 * Want to search for a specific individual without using the main search bar?
 Insert the person's name, click the **Person Name** button, and look at the **Select Person** field to the right.
 * **Select the desired individual** before clicking the **Generate Report** button.
-* > 🛑 **CRITICAL:** Please manually select an individual before generating a report.
+* > **NOTE:** Please manually select an individual before generating a report.
 The default individual at the top of the selection bar is not guaranteed to be the person you have in mind.

 ### Interactive Map
 * Loading the map may take a second due to the size of the itiner-e roads layer.
-* > 🔄 **IMPORTANT:** You must manually press the **Generate Map** button *every time* after a search or after generating a person/inscription report to display the relevant inscriptions on the map.
+* > **NOTE:** You must manually press the **Generate Map** button *every time* after a search or after generating a person/inscription report to display the relevant inscriptions on the map.
 * Click any dot on the map to view its details.
 * In all applicable cases, the **EDCS** record and the **Pleiades** record (for the findspot area) are hyperlinked.
 * **For milestone inscriptions:** The details popup notes that the inscription is on a milestone, names the road segment it served, and links to that segment on the itiner-e project.